Omar Abdel-Rahman: Activities in the US

 Preaching at three mosques in the New York City area, Abdel-Rahman was soon surrounded by a core group of devoted followers that included persons who would soon be responsible for the 1993 World Trade Center bombing, which took place five weeks into the Bill Clinton administration.
-One of Abdel-Rahman's followers, El Sayyid Nosair, was linked to the 1990 Manhattan assassination of Israeli nationalist Rabbi Meir Kahane, founder of the Jewish Defense League.
+One of Abdel-Rahman's followers, El Sayyid Nosair, was linked to the 1990 Manhattan assassination of Israeli nationalist Rabbi Meir Kahane, founder of the far-right Jewish Defense League.

 Steven Emerson's 1994 television documentary Terrorists Among Us: Jihad in America contains a video of Abdel-Rahman in Detroit, calling for jihad against the "infidel".

 In 1993, Egypt suffered a spate of terrorist attacks in which over 1,100 people were either injured or killed.
 By comparison, the number for the prior year was 322.
 According to The New York Times, these attacks had "shaken the Egyptian Government".

 Abdel-Rahman was the spiritual leader of Al-Jama'a al-Islamiyya, which included the terrorists who were conducting these attacks.
 At that time, he was recording his sermons in Brooklyn on cassette tapes and sending them to Egypt.
 These tapes were duplicated and given to tens of thousands of followers in Cairo.
 In these tapes, Abdel-Rahman called for the murder of infidels, for the ousting of Hosni Mubarak, and for Egypt to become a pure Islamic state.

 Mamdouh Beltagui, the head of the state information service in Egypt, told The New York Times in the early 1990s, "Sheik Omar Abdul Rahman uses New York as a base.
 He raises funds and sends money back to Egypt with couriers.
 He passes on messages to his followers, giving orders about what they should do next and who they should target.
 We do not understand why the U.S. authorities have allowed him to enter the country."